 What therefore is (a) perdocent?

 /PER-dŭ-sĕnt; from Latin perdoceo – teach, educate, drill, train/ – the state of pretense, lack in diligence, or intellectual compromise wherein one bears an inability to learn and apply, outside the context of a course of instruction.
-One who follows a procedure well and can pass an exam, however lacks true erudition or ability to recall or apply their learning.
+One who follows a rubric or procedure well and can pass an exam, however lacks true erudition or ability to recall or apply their learning outside such context.
 The belief that legitimate learning can only occur in an academic structured environment.
 The opposite of an autodidact or antonym of autodidactic.
 Also a method of rhetorical grandstanding, in that one may claim that they have not been given access to or been taught something, so therefore it is invalid or does not exist.

 The Warning Flags of Perdocense

 The means of detecting a perdocent may involve one or more of the following warning flags.

 - A professional whose greatest actual accomplishment over time was obtaining a degree.

 - Rarely either an A or C student.
 Exploited the cheat or easier way to getting an acceptable grade.